UnnamedNetwork/UNWDS/README.md

+// the lastest update, compare with pmmp and Foxel will updated when I got new HD.
 # UNWDelicatedSoftware (UNWDS)

 A open-source server software for Minecraft: Bedrock Edition.
-UNWDelicatedSoftware is a fork of [pmmp](https://github.com/pmmp/PocketMine-MP) and [Foxel](https://github.com/FoxelTeam/Foxel).
+UNWDelicatedSoftware is a fork of [pmmp](https://github.com/pmmp/PocketMine-MP) and [Foxel](https://github.com/BedrockPlay/Foxel).
 This software based by the good of Foxel and keep stabilty as PocketMine.

 You can try lastest version server software in: